johnwanng/web-scraping-challenge/README.md

 3. Navigate to the web-scraping-challenge folder

-4. Open and run the app.py file
+4. Open and run the app.py file under the Mission_to_Mars folder.

 5. Click on the 'Scrape New Data' button on the top of the web page.